The annual Perseid meteor shower, known for its prolific offering of "shooting stars," is expected to be even more spectacular in 2018.

-The peak of the Perseid meteor shower will occur on Aug.
-12, but the nights before and after should have good displays, as well.
-The shower officially began on July 17 — when Earth first encountered particles left behind from the comet 109P/Swift-Tuttle — and will persist until Sept.
-1. The comet was discovered in 1862, but its ensuing meteor showers have been witnessed for 2,000 years.
+The peak of the Perseid meteor shower will occur on the nights of Aug.
+11 and 12, but the nights before and after should have good displays, as well.
+The shower officially began on July 17 — when Earth first encountered particles left behind from the comet 109P/Swift-Tuttle — and will persist until Aug.
+24. The comet was discovered in 1862, but its ensuing meteor showers have been witnessed for 2,000 years.

 When comets enter the inner solar system, they leave behind particles (rock, dust and other assorted debris), and when these particles hit our planet's atmosphere, they heat up — sometimes with brilliant bursts of light.
 These ill-fated particles travel at 100,000 miles per hour just before they vaporize.
 The sizes of the meteors range from grains of sand to marbles.
 If you're lucky enough to catch sight of one of these doomed particles in the act, you've witnessed a shooting star.
 If the debris doesn't burn up, and it hits the surface, you've got a meteorite.

 The odds of seeing shooting stars are best during meteor showers, simply because we know what to expect.
-You may see up to 80 meteors per hour during the height of the Perseid meteor shower.
+You may see 60-70 meteors per hour during the height of the Perseid meteor shower.

 To get the most out of the experience, it's best to find a place far away from the artificial light of cities.
 The shower can be seen by the naked eye; no fancy equipment is required.
 Night owls will be happy to know that the pre-dawn hours (after midnight) will offer the best viewing time.
 Be advised that the moon will be pretty bright this year at 80 percent illuminated, which may make viewing the meteor shower a little more difficult.